 Before attempting to prepare that 5-course meal, you’d do research and make lists and prep ingredients.
 You’d know that you had everything in order before your guests arrived.
 The same logic follows for creating email communications.
 Your email contacts are the people you already know or who already have an affinity for your business.
 Take good care of them and they will be the most likely to show up eagerly at the threshold of your crowdfunding campaign.

-Crowdfund Better has spent 5 years helping campaign creators cook up successful campaigns, so PieShell asked us to share some actionable email marketing insights from our ONE STEP UP Framework™ to help get your crowdfunding pantry in order before launching your campaign.
+Crowdfund Better has spent 10 years helping campaign creators cook up successful campaigns, and here are some actionable email marketing insights from our Crowdfund Better Process™ to help get your crowdfunding pantry in order before launching your campaign.

 Step 1: Find out what’s in your email pantry